The Alsace region in France is a popular tourist destination for people who want to experience the country’s wine culture and historic villages.

 Alsace Region – Riquewihr

 Riquewihr is the smallest of the amazing towns we visited in Alsace.
-It’s another typical tradition town of the region bright coloured house and cellars full of wine.
+It’s another typical traditional town of the region with bright coloured houses and cellars full of wine.
 The tightly built house date back from the 15th century onwards.

-The town walls once used to protect the town and now covered in the grapes.
-The Dolder town gate dates back to the 13th century.
+The town walls once used to protect the town are now covered in grapes.
+The Dolder Town Gate dates back to the 13th century.
 Riquewihr is sometimes known as The Gem of the Alsace Vineyards.
-Riquewihr is home to one of the most famous Alsace wine house Dopff Au Moulin.
+Riquewihr is home to one of the most famous Alsace wine houses Dopff Au Moulin.

 Family Travel Tip: Riquewihr is also home to the most amazing Christmas shop that you will ever see.
 Two floors of every type of Christmas decoration and trinkets you could ever imagine.
 Our kids were mesmerised by this shops we had trouble getting them out the door.

 We have an amazing list of things teens should have when travelling

 Does booking travel online worry you?
 Why not book through the sites that we use when travelling?
 Click to see our favourite online travel companies.